 Vietnam is known for its coffee.
 Not only is it a coffee-producing region, but it also has a unique signature style of drip coffee, cà phê phin.
 If you’ve been to any Vietnamese restaurant or café outside of Vietnam, you’ve probably seen this drip-style coffee before.
 But Vietnamese coffee doesn’t just stop there.
-There are a few more unique and interesting coffee styles you should definitely try while in Da Nang.
+There are a few more unique and interesting Da Nang coffee styles you should definitely try.
 Here are some to look out for.

 Vietnamese Drip Coffee (Cà Phê Phin)

 You can’t come to Vietnam and not try their most authentic form of coffee – the phin coffee, which is a drip-style coffee.
 It is made with a cà phê phin, or phin filter.
 Dark-roasted coffee grounds are packed within its chamber, and hot water is poured into it, dripping slowly into a sweet pool of condensed milk.
 When served cold, the coffee is poured over a mound of crushed ice – creating a bold, syrupy, and refreshing concoction.

 Needless to say, the process can take several minutes, but this is one of those drinks where the experience contributes as much as the taste itself.
 Perhaps it’s the feeling of expectation while watching your drink become ready that makes that first sip all the more delicious.

 In any case, this isn’t something you pick up on your way to the office.
 It’s a drink you sit down and savor on a quiet morning, perhaps over conversations with friends, or just while idly watching life go by.